3zik/3zik.github.io/docs/index.md

-# Self-Study Portfolio
+# Ethan Furman

-This site contains my self-guided coursework in physics and math.
+This site contains my personal projects, research work, coursework, and self-guided study in ML, CS, and physics.
 See notes, problem sets, and code.